OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 ### Event-based activation

 Added support for event-based activation functionality in Outlook add-ins.
-See [Configure your add-in for event-based activation](../../../outlook/autolaunch.md) to learn more.
+See [Configure your Outlook add-in for event-based activation](../../../outlook/autolaunch.md) to learn more.

 #### [LaunchEvent extension point](../../manifest/extensionpoint.md#launchevent-preview)